AustynSmock/Frogger/README.md

 ## Winning and Losing

-- To win the game, navigate the frog safely to the goal area.
+- To win the game, navigate the frog safely to each of the lilypads.
+Once each lilypad has been visited you win.

 - To lose the game, you may:
   - Get hit by a vehicle on the road.